dynaconf/dynaconf/docs/envvars.md

 ## Environment variables

-You can override any setting key by exporting an environment variable prefixed by `DYNACONF_` (or by the [custom prefix](configuration/#custom-prefix))
+You can override any setting key by exporting an environment variable prefixed by `DYNACONF_` (or by the [custom prefix](configuration/#custom-prefix)).

+!!! warning
+    Dynaconf will only look for UPPERCASE prefixed envvars.
+This means envvar exported as `dynaconf_value` or `myprefix_value` won't be loaded, while `DYNACONF_VALUE` and `MYPREFIX_VALUE` (when proper set) will.

 ### Example

-!!! info
-    When loading environment variables, dynaconf will parse the value using `toml` language so it will try to automatically convert to the proper data type.
+Notice that when loading environment variables, dynaconf will parse the value using `toml` language so it will try to automatically convert to the proper data type.

 ```bash
 export DYNACONF_NAME=Bruno                                   # str: "Bruno"